Everest Base Camp Facts: An Exciting and Adventurous Journey

 Many people mistake the Everest base camp trek for simply going up to the base camp, when in fact it is more than that.
 Your journey naturally begins after you arrive at Tribhuvan International Airport and stay one or two days in Kathmandu.

 The Everest Base Camp Trek is the most popular in the world.
-It's located at an elevation of 17,598 feet above sea level and provides excellent Himalayan views as well as a fantastic experience of experiencing the magic of Everest regions.
+Everest Base Camp elevation in feet is 17,598 feet above sea level and provides excellent Himalayan views as well as a fantastic experience of experiencing the magic of Everest regions.

 The EBC Trek's popularity stems from its simplicity and low degree of difficulty, making it suitable for anyone who desires a mountain or hiking experience.